-At this level, children are less inclined to self-maximize when asked to share and consider what might be fair or "just" between themselves and another individual, or between third party protagonists.
-For example, we found that children become explicitly selective in how they distribute resources between dolls that are described as either rich or poor, already possessing a lot, or little.
-By 5 years, children across cultural backgrounds (US, Brazil, Japan, Samoa, or Vanuatu) tend systematically to favor the poor doll (Rochat, Lawler, & Berg, in preparation).
+At this level, children are less inclined to self-maximize when asked to share and consider what might be fair or "just" between themselves and another individual, or between third-party protagonists.
+For example, we found that children become explicitly selective in how they distribute resources between dolls that are described as either rich or poor, already possessing a lot or a little.
+By five years, children across cultural backgrounds (United States, Brazil, Japan, Samoa, or Vanuatu) tend systematically to favor the poor doll (Rochat, Lawler, & Berg, in preparation).

-Level 6 possession emerges in parallel with the development of theories of mind when children begin to construe the belief and knowledge of others, whether for example their beliefs are correct or false (Wellman, 2002).
+Level six possession emerges in parallel with the development of theories of mind when children begin to construe the belief and knowledge of others; for example, whether their beliefs are correct or false (Wellman, 2002).
 The development of theories of mind is robust and synchronous across cultures.
-Five year-old children from all over the world understand that other people can hold false beliefs (Callaghan et al., 2005).
-At 3 years (Level 5), very few do so.
+Five-year-old children from all over the world understand that other people can hold false beliefs (Callaghan et al., 2005).
+At three years (level five), very few children do so.

 The development of theories of mind ability is necessary for any negotiation of value in the trading of property to take place.
-Agreements on "what is worth what?" and "who deserves what?" can only be reached if the protagonists have an ability to anticipate with appropriate accuracy what is on the mind of others (what they want and think, what they might need, or how attached they are to their possessions; i.e., some accurate theories of mind).
+Agreements on "What is worth what?" and "Who deserves what?" can only be reached if the protagonists have an ability to anticipate with appropriate accuracy what is on the mind of others (what they want and think, what they might need, or how attached they are to their possessions, i.e., some accurate theories of mind).

-For example, five-year-olds become significantly more flexible in the bartering exchange of stickers, willing to raise or at least change their bid if it is turned down by the experimenter (see above, Rochat, Winning, & Berg, in preparation).
-At Level 6, children construe possession as alienable, but at a novel "co-conscious" level that factors not only self-experience, but also the feelings, thoughts, and experience of others (Rochat, 2009).
-At this last Level, the feeling of justice dominates the child's sense of alienable property.
+For example, five-year-olds become significantly more flexible in the bartering exchange of stickers, willing to raise or at least change their bid if it is turned down by the experimenter (see earlier; Rochat, Winning, & Berg, in preparation).
+At level six, children construe possession as alienable but at a novel "coconscious" level that factors not only self-experience, but also the feelings, thoughts, and experience of others (Rochat, 2009).
+At this last level, the feeling of justice dominates the child's sense of alienable property.